DPCscience/SFSI/inst/md/penalized_FI.md

 fm <- collect(prefix)
 ```

-Object `fm` does not contain regression coefficients in memory but a path where they are storaged in disc.
+Object `fm` does not contain the regression coefficients in memory but a path where they are storaged in disc.
 Methods `coef`, `summary`, `predict`, `fitted`, and `plot` will read these files every time they are called

 ```r
 summary(fm)